goodguydul/esx_phonebooth/README.md

 ### How to install :

-  - Put the code below your gcphone script.
+  - Put the code on client.lua and server.lua to your gcphone script.
   - Run.